 Our businesses, governments and social institutions are all collections of data.
-The use and control this data is what makes civilization.
-Historically, most transactions were of a physical nature.
-Today, the greatest creator of wealth is digital.
+The use and control of these digital assets are what make civilization.

-We have outgrown our ability to understand the vast quantities of data we generate.
+The quantities of data we produce have surpassed our ability to interpret.
 This has led to the creation of machine learning and artificial intelligence.
 These algorithms can parse our data, separating signal from noise.
-The value of these predictive results are the most valuable digital assets, as they allow us to peer into the future.
+The resulting inferences are the most valuable assets, as they allow us to peer into the future.

-Today the market is fragmented.
-The owners of the data are often not experts in AI/ML.
+The market is fragmented.
+The owners of the data are not experts in its use.
 The experts in these technologies do not have access to the data.
 The data is restricted by technology, regulation and fear.
-If providers give access to their data, it can be copied resulting in the loss of value.
+If data is shared it can be copied resulting in the loss of value.

-What would benefit all involved is the ability to treat virtual assets like physical assets.
-You should be able to allow use of your data, while maintaining ownership.
+What would benefit all involved, is the ability to treat virtual assets like physical assets.
+You should be able to share your data, while maintaining ownership.
 Once the data has been used, it returns to the owner without exploitation.

-The missing component is a matchmaking system to allow members of the value chain to collaborate and receive financial remuneration for developing new AI models while giving customers easy, trusted access.
+The missing component is a system that allows all members of the value chain to meet, collaborate and monetize their efforts.

-ai.market provides that service.
-A system where numerous private data stores are accessible using privacy preserving technology.
-AI creators can offer a percentage of the revenue, to be derived from their models, to the providers of the data and other value contributors of the model creation. ai.market provides the tools, access and the distribution of funds.
+ai.market provides that system.
+The market allows algorithms to train on privacy protected data.
+AI creators can offer a percentage of the revenue derived from their models, to the providers of the data.
+The market enables other value contributors to be compensated for improving the quality of the data and data-pipelines.

-A project creator negotiates in advance, to a revenue share. ai.market enforces the agreement.
-It provides the front end API’s to sell access to the model.
-In this way the data providers can monetize their data without fear of losing control.
-The AI model creator gets access to extensive private data, to train the model.
+On the market, project creators negotiate in advance the terms and conditions of their participation. ai.market then enforces this agreement in code.
+It then provides access to the models via API’s, while managing the billing and distribution of funds.
+Data providers can monetize their data without fear of losing value and control.
+The AI model creators gets access to extensive private data to train their models.
 The end customer receives reliable, high speed access to the models via API’s.

 Each data set is listed in a standard format that can be easily identified.
 We provide this from the ai.market homepage and allow it to be searched using an internal or external search engine.

-The second is a standard set of records that provide the format and all necessary details to create a machine learning algorithm.
-A comment and reputation system will allow you to view what others experience with this source of data has been and their respective qualifications.
+The second is a standard set of records, that provide the format and all necessary details to create a machine learning algorithm.
+A comment and reputation system will allow you to view what others experience with this source of data has been and their respective qualifications.acy Enhancing Technologies (PETs).

 The final is the mechanism by which payment for access to the data source, can be automated and called upon demand.
-The automation includes a token that acts as an API call.
-Use of the token provides a blockchain based record of all transactions.
+The automation includes an access token that acts as an API call.
+Use of the token provides a record of all transactions.
 This is an immutable record and is available to buyer and seller and regulatory parties.
 This API token enforces the permissions defined by the data provider and protects the resource from duplication or abuse.

 It is expected that predictive models derived from data providers will themselves be monetized through the marketplace.
 This means that AI organizations, will partner with data providers, to create models that can be sold, with the resulting revenue shared.